BBVA/openshift-utils/zookeeper/README.md

 `zk-<i>.zk-svc`

-> NOTE: Dynamic scaling with replicas number changes is not supported yet, :-(
+> NOTE: Dynamic scaling up or down is not supported yet, :-(

 ## Notes